Olivia Campbell Andersen

 Olivia will serve as the fifth Executive Director of Renewable Energy Vermont, since its founding in 2001.

 Ansley grew up around renewable energy; her father’s custom home business in Colorado focuses on using renewable energy sources.
-Ansley has her B.A. in Anthropology from Colorado State University, and brings a wealth of business and accounting experience to the table.
-After relocating to Vermont, Ansley worked in the natural foods industry and has been engaged in many community outreach projects.
-Ansley is excited to be in the renewable energy field and to be a part of the REV team.
+Ansley has her B.A. in Anthropology from Colorado State University and has a wealth of accounting and business management experience.
+Ansley is avid about the great outdoors and spends her free time skiing, hiking, running, or working on stained glass.

 REV Board Members